 Many wholesale payment and capital market use cases require higher transaction throughput, definitive settlement, and advanced multilateral netting capability.
-The public Bitcoin network can currently process up to 3.5 transactions per second, while the public Ethereum network can process up to 20.
-Corda Enterprise can process 600+ for 2-party transactions per second (tps) and around 2,000 tps on a single node.
-Networks using Corda have proven to process 6,300 trades per second.
+The public Bitcoin network can currently process up to 3.5 transactions per second, while the public Ethereum network can process up to 15.
+Corda Enterprise can process 200 transations per second (tps) for 2-party transactions and 1000 tps on a single node.